geoscixyz/em/content/maxwell4_tdem/circuitmodel_for_eminduction/synthesis_FDEMandTDEMresponse.rst

 we have full band of frequency or time, then we can obtain one from the other.
 However, in practice our measured band is limited hence each response can sense different information of the earth.
-Often, harmonic one is called freqeuncy domain EM and trasient one is called time domain EM.
+Often, harmonic one is called frequency domain EM and transient one is called time domain EM.

 An important feature in the harmonic case was the normalization of secondary EMF with the primary EMF, and this is same has the ratio between secondary and primary magnetic field.
-In constrast, for the trasient response, this normalization was not available because the primary EMF is zero when :math:`t>0`, and this feature emphasized the importance of **scale** in transient response.
+In contrast, for the transient response, this normalization was not available because the primary EMF is zero when :math:`t>0`, and this feature emphasized the importance of **scale** in transient response.